Fall 2026

 Latest News

-Doctoral Program in Clinical Psychology (Psy.D.)
+Appalachian State University's Doctoral Program in Clinical Psychology (Psy.D.)

-Smith Wright Hall in fallThe Psy.D. in Clinical Psychology is an applied practice degree in health service psychology, and the goal of our training program is to develop psychologists who are well-rounded practitioners trained in and committed to evidence-based professional practice.
+Appalachian State University’s Doctoral Program (Psy.D.) in Clinical Psychology is an applied practice degree in health service psychology.
+The goal of our training program is to develop psychologists who are well-rounded practitioners trained in and committed to evidence-based professional practice.
 In addition, graduates will demonstrate competency in scientific inquiry and evaluation.
-Applications for the fall 2024 cohort will be reviewed starting December 1, 2023.

-The Psy.D. program at Appalachian State specifically aims to train students to serve rural populations, an important mission given the state and national needs to provide care to this underserved group which coincides with our history and heritage as a leading university in Appalachia.
+The Psy.D. program at Appalachian State specifically aims to train students to serve rural and other underserved populations, an important mission given the state and national needs to provide care to this underserved group which coincides with our history and heritage as a leading university in Appalachia.
 Effective service provision to rural populations inherently requires substantial training in applied research skills, given that there is relatively poor guidance for culturally-appropriate interventions.
 Consultation and evaluation will be an integral part of both training and future professional pursuits.
-As such, the program will follow a model of training that promotes application of the foundational knowledge of the science of psychology to clinical practice, and the development of interpersonal, applied clinical, and scientific skills for use in implementing evidence-based practice.
+As such, the program follows a model of training that promotes application of the foundational knowledge of the science of psychology to clinical practice, and the development of interpersonal, applied clinical, and scientific skills for use in implementing evidence-based practice.

 Accreditation